decadenza/SimpleStereo/README.md

 ```

 ### Option 2
-Download the latest version and unzip.
+Clone or download the latest version and unzip.
 Then, from the folder containing `setup.py`, run:
 ```
 pip3 install .
 ```